Hakuchi dialect

-Since the Hakuchi are considered an isolated Shapsugh clan, their dialect differs little from that of the Shapsugh dialect.
+Since the Hakuchi are considered an isolated Shapsug clan, their dialect differs little from that of the Shapsug dialect.
+It is also believed that the Hakuchis are a blend of various Circassian tribes: Shapsug, Ubykh, Abdzakh and others.
+This is why the Hakuchi dialect has some interesting phonetics in it.

 Phonology

 The Hakuchi has an uvular ejective [qʼ] and a labialized uvular ejective [qʷʼ] that correspond to West Adyghe and Kabardian Adyghe glottal stop [ʔ] and labialized glottal stop [ʔʷ].